murageshnad/MachineLearning/README.md

 # MachineLearning
-About Logistic Regression using Sklearn
+About Logistic Regression using Sklearn method